healthchecks/healthchecks/templates/docs/python.md

 # Python

-If you are already using the requests library, it's convenient to also use it here:
+If you are already using the requests library, it is convenient to also use it here:

 ```python
 import requests